 This list was gathered from papers covering several health areas, and usually for one country at a time (no review papers were found).
-The few examples of malaria are mentioned.
-Another useful framework is PRISM (Performance of Routine Information System Management).
+Items on the list mention the few examples of malaria.
+Another useful framework is Performance of Routine Information System Management (PRISM).